uwerrrr/fakeOS/README.md

 # fakeOS

-An interactive fake OS interface with on web page.
+An interactive fake retro Macintosh OS interface with on web page.
 Made by Oscar NGUYEN.